timching/Sylius/UPGRADE-2.0.md

     - `locked`
     - `expiresAt`
     - `credentialsExpireAt`
-- These changes affect both the ShopUser and AdminUser models, as well as the relevant columns in the database tables.
+- These changes affect the ShopUser and AdminUser models, and any custom user type extending the `Sylius\Component\User\Model\User` model, as well as the relevant columns in the database tables.

-#### Aliases
+#### Service Aliases

 * Aliases introduced in Sylius 1.14 have now become the primary service IDs in Sylius 2.0.
 The old service IDs have been removed, and all references must be updated accordingly: